The latest treatment for mesothelioma patients combines the power of electric currents with platinum-based chemotherapy drugs.

 “To see results, where more than half of the patients enrolled in the STELLAR trial who used NovoTTF-100L™ with platinum-based chemotherapy, were still alive at one year is truly gratifying,” Weinberg says.

-Setting a New Standard for Pleural Mesothelioma Treatment
+Setting a New Treatment Standard

 Malignant pleural mesothelioma is the result of asbestos exposure, but is a rare disease, with only 3,300 cases diagnosed each year in the United States.
 In a majority of cases, the tumors are unresectable, or inoperable.
 Only 10 to 20 percent of those patients are eligible for surgery.